grebtsew/Object-and-facial-detection-in-python/README.md

 Too large files (mostly models) is ignored due to Github limitations, the models can be found in github-repos linked in learning folder readme.

 # Training Material
-See folder learning
+See folder learning.
 Here I show my learning process of object detection, facial detection and how to work with tensorflow and dlib.
 Repos used to develop code in this repo is linked in Learning-folder README.

 # Dlib
-See dlib folder
+See dlib folder.
 Here I share a singel and multi threaded dlib solution for facial detection.
 I am using code from several other repos with my code here.